 - Right to propose the childcare officer

-- Members are independent and not bound by any instructions.
+- Members are independent and free from directives.

 - AKG members may not be obstructed in the fulfilment of their duties and may not be hindered in their careers because of this work.